• HOME

 Asking, and exploring the implications of, that category of questions is this website's second task, beginning with what may well be the mother of all (never-before-asked) normative S-G questions...

-NORMATIVE ANSWER: Our two groups of voters would have to develop a self-governance (S-G) strategy—that they used in their NLEP—which would enable them to keep Congress continually replenished with a steady supply of extraordinarily capable, "PKQ-caliber" legislators, i.e., "non-self-serving" AND principled [liberals, conservatives, Democrats, Republicans, etc.] who could govern, collectively, with the:
+THE NORMATIVE ANSWER: Our two groups of voters would have to develop a self-governance (S-G) strategy—that they used in their NLEP—which would enable them to keep Congress continually replenished with a steady supply of extraordinarily capable, "PKQ-caliber" legislators, i.e., "non-self-serving" AND principled [liberals, conservatives, Democrats, Republicans, etc.] who could govern, collectively, with the:

 The next graphic references three democracy-destroying pathogens (DDPs)—self-servingism, (naked) political ambition, and political power-lust—that we’ve always associated with “politicians,” especially at the national legislative level.
 We've always assumed that these pathogens were to politicians what stripes are to zebras.
-The best we could hope for was keeping these DDPs in check via ethics reforms, campaign finance reforms, term limits, etc.
+The best we could hope for was keeping these DDPs in check via "external" reforms, e.g., ethics reforms, campaign finance reforms, term limits, etc.

 KEY TERMS: